Immediate notice to vacate

 If you are forced to vacate the rental property because of a notice to vacate by the mortgagee, you may be able to claim compensation from your rental provider.
 Seek advice in these matters.

-60 or 90-day notices to vacate – end of fixed-term lease
+60 or 90-day notices to vacate – end of fixed-term rental agreement

-A 60-day notice to vacate –if you have a lease for less than 6 months – or 90-day notice to vacate – if you have a lease of 6 months or more– can be given to align with the end of your lease if it is fixed term [sections 91ZZD and 91ZZDA].
+A 60-day notice to vacate –if you have a rental agreement for less than 6 months – or 90-day notice to vacate – if you have a rental agreement of 6 months or more– can be given to align with the end of your agreement if it is fixed term [sections 91ZZD and 91ZZDA].

-The termination date on the notice must be on or after the end date in your lease.
-The rental provider cannot ask you to leave before your fixed term lease ends.
+The termination date on the notice must be on or after the end date in your rental agreement.
+The rental provider cannot ask you to leave before your fixed term agreement ends.

-If you decide to leave before your fixed term lease ends you may still have to pay rent until the end date in your lease.
+If you decide to leave before your fixed term rental agreement ends you may still have to pay rent until the end date in your agreement.

 90-day notice to vacate – public housing eligibility